assuremoss/ContainerGraph/Proof_of_Concept.md

 > Allow users to rank CVEs based on the CVSS score
     - Eventually, we can ask the user to provide custom values for the Impact Subscore Modifiers (e.g., in a config file). https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator

-> Share the tool as a Docker container

 ---